Do you ever have one of those moments when you just don’t know what you’re going to serve for dinner after a busy day?

 - 1 pinch ginger powder (or cayenne) powder

-- Add 1/4 tsp more salt and pepper and the milk Then cover.
+5. Add 1/4 tsp more salt and pepper and the milk, then cover

-- Bring to a simmer and then reduce heat to low.
-Simmer for 25 minutes more.
+6. Bring to a low simmer and then reduce heat to low.
+Gently simmer for another 25 minutes.

-- In the meantime, prep your chickpeas by tossing them in olive oil and spices and spreading evenly on a baking sheet.
-Bake for 25-30 minutes or until crispy on the outside and slightly soft on the inside.
-Remove and set aside for serving.
+7. In the meantime, prep your chickpeas by tossing them in olive oil and spices and spreading evenly on a baking sheet

-- Will keep in the fridge for several days and the freezer for a month or so.
+12. Will keep in the fridge for several days and the freezer for a month or so

-- Add Kome miso to taste and top with basil and any ferments (if you have some)
+13. Add kome miso to taste and top with basil and any ferments (if you have some)